nsg-ethz/mini_internet_project/README.md

 # An Open Platform to Teach How the Internet Practically Works

-Welcome in the official repositery of the mini-Internet project.
+Welcome in the official repository of the mini-Internet project.

 ### The mini-Internet project